Venus and Cupid with a Honeycomb

-Venus and Cupid with a Honeycomb is an oil painting by the German artist Lucas Cranach the Elder, one of the masters of the German Renaissance of the 16th century.
+Venus and Cupid with a Honeycomb is an oil painting by the German artist Lucas Cranach the Elder, one of the masters of the German Renaissance.
 It was probably executed in 1531 after Cranach met Georg Sabinus, a German poet, diplomat and academic at the University of Wittenberg.
 It is displayed in the Galleria Borghese, Rome.
 There are twenty-four paintings on this subject, replicated many times by the painter, including Venus and Cupid with a Honeycomb which belongs to the very first series that began in 1509.
-Another well known versions is Cupid complaining to Venus, dated c.
-1526–27 and preserved at the Metropolitan Museum of Art in New York.
+Another well known versions is Cupid Complaining to Venus, dated c.
+1526–27 and preserved at the National Gallery in London.

 Description and style

 In this painting, Lucas Cranach the Elder depicts Venus and her son Cupid.

 Against the brown background the bare trunk of a tree stands out.
 The wrinkled bark is in contrast with the ivory complexion of Venus.
 Her body recalls the classical iconography of the Goddess of Love.

 The divinity is a portrait of a Saxon duchess who is completely naked and holds a threadlike drape between her right arm, which rests on the tree on one side, and her right hand on the other.
 Her drape does not cover her but highlights her sensuality, while her right arm is slightly bent to emphasise the sinuosity of her body.
 In contrast to her nudity, she wears an elegant red hat that reflects the Gothic style.
 It is decorated with elegant crane feathers.
 Such an accessory used to be particularly in vogue at the court of the Dukes of Saxony.
 At that time, women had to choose between this headdress and a cap sown with large pearls to collect their hair.
 In this painting, Venus wears both of them, along with a necklace of gems and a ribbon, on which the letters "W.A.F.I." are embroidered.
 The significance is still not clear.
 Some researchers contend it might be a reference to the effigy's name.